 Don’t be nervous when entering the alley that leads to Casa Romero.
 The casual Mexican gem is the delightful result, serving up tacos, enchiladas, fajitas, tequila drinks, and more since 1972.
-Its fenced-in outdoor seating with heaters is decorated with hanging plants and colorful padded chairs, and with sunny days in the forecast, you might think you’ve been transported to a tropical climate.
+Its fenced-in outdoor seating is decorated with hanging plants and colorful padded chairs, and with sunny days in the forecast, you might think you’ve been transported to a tropical climate.

 For bocce and top-notch wine in Watertown: Branch Line

-The massive, heated year-round patio at Branch Line in Watertown has long been a draw, with lots of foliage, rustic, shaded tables, and a bocce court exceptionally suited for sunny days and warm weather hangs.
+The massive patio at Branch Line in Watertown has long been a draw, with lots of foliage, rustic, shaded tables, and a bocce court exceptionally suited for sunny days and warm weather hangs.
 As for food, wood-fired American fare such as rotisserie chicken, a slow-roasted pork sandwich, and various hot dogs is the focus, best paired with a wine from the outstanding list.

 For date-night Italian in Beacon Hill: Peregrine

-Located in the Whitney Hotel, Peregrine serves a menu of seasonal small plates, salads and pastas for lunch and dinner.
-Snag a seat on the heated patio to sample dishes such as the bolognese-inspired cavatelli that’s flecked with honeynut squash and sample wines from the Italian island-focused list.
+Located in the Whitney Hotel, Peregrine serves a menu of seasonal small plates, salads, and pastas for lunch and dinner.
+Snag a seat on the flora-filled patio to sample dishes such as the Catalan tomato bread topped with jamón Serrano, pepperoncini, and chile flakes, and sample wines from the Italian island-focused list.

 For the best harbor view in the Seaport: Legal Harborside

 The flagship of popular area chain Legal Sea Foods, Legal Harborside is an iconic, three-floor, waterfront Seaport destination.
-Snag one of the first floor patio tables under a heater for the perfect winter setting to warm up with a bowl of traditional clam chowder and the restaurant’s lauded lobster roll.
+Snag one of the first-floor patio tables to enjoy front-row views of the harbor and a classic seafood menu with crab cakes, scallops, and the restaurant’s lauded lobster roll.
 Head to the third-floor rooftop lounge — complete with retractable glass roof — for light bites, sushi, and cocktails.

 For new American near Harvard Square: Harvest